rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

     X-Trans-Id:        txe67683c4407d4e8aa01b8-00535eac8aiad3

-In the preceding examples, the size of the local file in bytes matches the **Content-Length** of the Dynamic Large Object (DLO) in Cloud Files.
+In the preceding examples, the size of the local file in bytes matches the `Content-Length` of the Dynamic Large Object (DLO) in Cloud Files.
 Therefore, the download did not end prematurely.
 However, this information only indicates that the correct number of bytes was received.
 It does not tell you that the value of every byte is correct.

-If you suspect that your download was corrupted, or if you're trying to download an image from one side of the world to the other, you might want to try the alternative method that is described in the next section.
+If you suspect that your download was corrupted, or if you're trying to download an image from data centers one side of the world to the other, you might want to try the alternative method that is described in the next section.

 ### Alternative download method